 2. The company was burning $125 million a month, or $1.5 billion a year.
 This, coincidentally, matches estimates for the cost of the much-mocked “transformation” – closing unprofitable stores, paying severance and building up online capabilities – and gives grounds to the now infamous Mr. Berkowitz’s statement that “if you stop the transformation, you stop the losses”.

-3. Mr. Lamperts’ reorganization strategy holds out, but may take a different path than initially planned: ESL will likely offer to buy the 400 “four-wall EBITDA positive” stores that remain, plus several other non-core assets – Parts Direct, etc. – in a “stalking-horse” bid; meanwhile, debt held by ESL – roughly half of the total – could be recharacterized as equity, thereby providing the liquidity needed by Holdings to repay its debts and clean its balance sheet.
+3. Mr. Lamperts’ reorganization strategy holds out, but may take a different path than initially planned: ESL will likely offer to buy the 400 “four-wall EBITDA positive” stores that remain, plus several other non-core assets – Parts Direct, etc. – in a “stalking-horse” bid; meanwhile, debt held by ESL – roughly half of the total – could be recharacterized as equity, thereby providing the liquidity needed for Holdings to repay its debts and clean its balance sheet.

 4. These dealings, should they occur, may result in significant gains on the underlying assets’ amortized value.
 In that respect, restructuring advisors are working hard to safeguard the billions in carried tax credits.
 This may also explain why they didn’t oppose the NASDAQ delisting, as the company may be exposed to a change of control if a massive lot of new shares were issued and purchased on the open market by some high-profile, kamikaze activist investor.

 5. According to Mr. Lampert’s comments in The New York Times, ShopYourWay, thought by many to be the crown jewel, could be discontinued.
 This admission of failure –”If I could have raised billions, I could have done things differently” – must irk Mr. Berkowitz who, almost three years ago, joined the board and made a dramatic plea to cease the cash-burn.
 With hindsight, he was right.